General information about our accounts

 If your online account has been upgraded:

-If we receive an online withdrawal request before 9:30pm on a working day (or a request made by phone or secure message by 2:30pm), you should receive your funds into your linked (nominated) account on the next working day.
+If we receive a withdrawal request online (excluding secure message) before 9:30pm, or by phone before 2:30pm, on a working day, you should receive your funds into your linked account on the next working day.
+You can also send us a secure message, and we’ll respond as soon as possible.

 For more information, please see our Terms and Conditions for Personal Savings Accounts.